-£182 million (2019: £175 million)
+£156 million (2020: £182 million)

-Basis for determining materiality

-We have determined materiality to be £182 million.
-In determining materiality, we applied a range of measures, using 1% of total assets and 1% of total external debt.
-This range has remained unchanged from 2019.
+Basis for determining materiality We have determined materiality to be £156 million.
+In determining materiality, we applied a range of measures, using 1% of total assets and 1% of total external debt\.
+This range has remained unchanged from 2020.

-The increase in materiality from the previous year is due to the increase in external borrowings of £0.7 billion and associated increase in intercompany receivables from the lending of the proceeds to other entities within the group.
-External debt is defined as short-term and long-term borrowings.
+The decrease in materiality from the previous year is due to the decrease in external borrowings of £2.7 billion and associated decrease in intercompany receivables from the lending of the proceeds to other entities within the group.

+\External debt is defined as short-term and long-term borrowings.
-Rationale for the benchmark applied

-The company is the main UK debt issuer of the GlaxoSmithKline Group.
+Rationale for the benchmark applied for the benchmark The company is the main UK debt issuer of the GlaxoSmithKline Group.
 As such, total assets and external debt were determined to be the most appropriate benchmarks to apply as they relate to the primary focus of management, shareholders and lenders in assessing the performance on the entity.